-The Designated Safeguarding Lead shall ensure that arrangements are in place for retaining a copy of:
+The Designated Safeguarding Lead shall ensure in line with Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) that arrangements are in place for retaining a copy of:

-- The incident form (CPOMS record) (and report where appropriate) - Any notes or other correspondence dealing with the matter - Any other relevant materials
+- The incident form (CPOMS record) (and report where appropriate) - Any notes or other correspondence dealing with the matter which are detailed, accurate, secure and all concerns, discussions and decisions made include the rationale for those decisions e.g. where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc. - · Any other relevant materials